-It’s important to note there will be no immediate change to your company’s Google listing or search results.
+It’s important to note there will be no immediate change to your company’s Google business listing or search results.
 For some time now, the business description field has been absent from Google Search and Google Maps results.

 If you had been meaning to update your description and worry that outdated information will remain visible, don’t.
 The description is not being displayed.
 However, you can still update the description in Google+, if needed.

-This update means new features and functions that will give multi-location brands greater control over their listings are imminent.
+This update means new features and functions that will give multi-location brands greater control over their local listings are imminent.